Is Microsoft Outlook Postponing 2024 launch due to Windows 12?

 Does Outlook schedule overlap too much with Windows 12 release?

 According to Neowin, there is a possibility that the introduction of Outlook as a new system node coincides with the potential release of the new Windows 12 operating system.
-However, it’s important to note that these are only speculations and there are no reliable sources to confirm this information.
+However, it’s important to note that these are only speculations; no reliable sources confirm this information.

-As a result, both viewpoints could potentially be correct, or it could be a combination of factors that has led Microsoft to reconsider their schedule.
-The plan to introduce the new Outlook as a free app in the upcoming year is still expected to proceed, although there may be some adjustments made along the way.
+As a result, both viewpoints could be correct, or it could be a combination of factors that has led Microsoft to reconsider its schedule.
+The plan to introduce the new Outlook as a free app in the upcoming year is still expected to proceed, although some adjustments may be made.
 Only time will tell how Microsoft will navigate these considerations and provide further updates on their plans for the Outlook launch.

 Rohit is a certified Microsoft Windows expert with a passion for simplifying technology.
 With years of hands-on experience and a knack for problem-solving, He is dedicated to helping individuals and businesses make the most of their Windows systems.
 Whether it's troubleshooting, optimization, or sharing expert insights,